The Cords That Connect Us: Friendship On The Web

 Business groups allow you to network in your jammies

-Before the days of the Internet, if you wanted to network, you had to put on a great outfit and go out of the house.
-Now you can pretty much do that from the couch, in your jammies.
-If you have any business pursuit, there is no way you can avoid networking on the Internet.
-And some of the best friends you will meet are people who are online gurus in one respect or another.
+Before the days of the internet, if you wanted to network, you had to put on a great outfit and go out of the house.
+Now you can pretty much do that from the couch in your jammies.
+If you have any business pursuit, there is no way you can avoid networking on the internet, and some of the best friends you will meet are people who are online gurus in one respect or the other.

 Those are just two of the places we can meet friends on the ‘net, but are these people actually friends, or are they just random people?
-That’s for you to decide, but in my opinion, they are actual friends.
+That’s for you to decide, but in my opinion, they are.

-Catfishing may happen, but for the most part you are talking to a real person behind that screen.
-You have the option now to do video chats and make phone calls directly from the Internet.
-Nine times out of 10, when you get to the point where you’re considering this person a friend, you know beyond a shadow of a doubt who is sitting behind that screen.
+Catfishing may happen, but for the most part, you are talking to a real person behind that screen.
+You have the option now to do video chats and make phone calls directly from the internet.
+9 times out of 10, by the time you get to the point where you’re considering this person a friend, you know beyond a shadow of a doubt who is sitting behind that screen.

 People band together to support each other.

 Expand your definition of what is “real” and what is not.
 Friendship isn’t about proximity to a person, it is about the bond you share.
-Those important things like mutual respect, caring, and support–those are the best parts about the cords that connect us.
+The most important thing is mutual respect, caring and support, that’s the best part about the cords that connect us.